The Green Man Tree

-Join Esme, the Director and Founder of Pagan Pride UK, for an hour under the Green Man Tree.
-Esme has over twenty years of experience as a Pagan and Witch, and works as a professional witch and celebrant (though is currently taking a break from this work).
+Esme has over twenty years of experience as a Pagan and Witch, and worked as a professional witch and celebrant for many years before going on her current sabbatical.
 She founded Pagan Pride UK in 2009 and it has grown from a community picnic to become a thriving festival and the biggest free Pagan event in the UK.

 Esme also founded the Spellcrafter moot in Nottingham, and was its moot leader for several years, arranging open rituals and community events for the local Pagan community.
 She has been on local and national TV, radio and in the press, discussing Pagan Pride UK and promoting an accurate and positive image of modern Paganism.

 16:00: After-Life Rites for Family and Friends, a talk from Lyn Balis of Life Rites

 Join Lyn from Life Rites for a wonderful talk on this rarely mentioned topic.